adityapaswan568/Samadhan-WebPortal/README.md

 - Delete operation has no undo/confirmation
 - Mobile optimization needs further testing

----

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 ## 📧 Contact & Support

 For questions, issues, or suggestions: